MAOIs and anaesthesia

 Oxymetazoline and xylometazoline are both alpha-adrenoceptor agonists and are negatively coupled to adenylate cyclase which thus decreases cAMP.
 Activation of 2A-adrenoceptors causes inhibition of neurotransmitter release .
 They are used during surgery and as nasal mucosa decongestant and for common colds etc. They are safe with MAOIs.

 A typical misleading case report

 Pay-to-publish journals specialising in case reports have produced a veritable tsunami of nonsense which does not look like abating any time soon.
 Many such reports are being published without any meaningful refereeing whatsoever.
-The FDA ‘FAERS’ system is worse because it includes self-reports from the public (these are included in Baldo & Rose’s review and he cautiously expresses reservations about these, which one might further amplify).
+The FDA ‘FAERS’ system is worse because it includes self-reports from the public (these are included in Baldo & Rose’s review and they rightly seem to imply reservations about these, which one might further amplify).

 Science is going has gone to the dogs.

 For instance; a case report of an adult on HAART for HIV taking escitalopram and up to 40 mg of oral ondansetron daily describes paroxysmal myoclonus (NB clonus, not myoclonus, is diagnostic of ST) that abated with a change in HAART with reduced nausea, and reduction, then discontinuation, of ondansetron.
 This may have been associated with increased serotonergic neurotransmission related to a pharmaco-kinetic interaction that would elevate escitalopram blood levels, and thus increase its SEs.

 No other symptoms of ST were present, so this is not definable as definite ST, or hardly even possible ST, and this report is unhelpful: it is jumping on the bandwagon of reporting supposed ST when it is in fact describing a well-known side-effect that has been recognised for over half a century.
 It is unwarranted to describe it as toxicity.